BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Application to real datasets

 \subsection{Application to human gene expression}

-Here, by using the functions that are available in the \textbf{BDgraph} package, we study the structure learning of the sparse graphs applied to the human gene expression data which were originally described by \cite{stranger2007population}.
+Here, by using the functions that are available in the \pkg{BDgraph} package, we study the structure learning of the sparse graphs applied to the human gene expression data which were originally described by \cite{stranger2007population}.
 They collected data to measure gene expression in B-lymphocyte cells from Utah inhabitants with Northern and Western European ancestry.
 They considered $60$ individuals whose genotypes were available online at \url{ftp://ftp.sanger.ac.uk/pub/genevar}.
 Here the focus was on the $3,125$ Single Nucleotide Polymorphisms (SNPs) that were found in the 5' UTR (untranslated region) of mRNA (messenger RNA) with a minor allele frequency $\geq 0.1$.
 Since the UTR (untranslated region) of mRNA (messenger RNA) has previously been subject to investigation, it should play an important role in the regulation of gene expression.
-The raw data were background corrected and then quantile normalized across replicates of a single individual and then median normalized across all individuals.
+The raw data were background-corrected and then quantile-normalized across replicates of a single individual and then median normalized across all individuals.
 Following \cite{bhadra2013joint}, of the $47,293$ total available probes, we consider the $100$ most variable probes that correspond to different Illumina TargetID transcripts.
 The data for these $100$ probes are available in our package.
-To see the data users can run the code

-The data consist of only $60$ observations ($n = 60$) across $100$ genes ($p = 100$).
-This dataset is an interesting case study for graph structure learning, as it has been used by \citep{bhadra2013joint, mohammadi2015bayesianStructure, gu2015local}.
+To see the data users can run the code \begin{Sinput} R> data( "geneExpression" ) R> dim( geneExpression ) \end{Sinput} \begin{CodeOutput} 60 100 \end{CodeOutput} The data consist of only $60$ observations ($n = 60$) across $100$ genes ($p = 100$).
+This dataset is an interesting case study for graph structure learning, as it has been used by \cite{bhadra2013joint, mohammadi2015bayesianStructure, gu2015local}.

 In this dataset, all the variables are continuous but not Gaussian, as can be seen in Figure \ref{fig:hist plot}.
-Thus, we apply Gaussian copula graphical models, using the function {\tt bdgraph} with option {\tt method = "gcgm"}.
-For the prior distributions of the graph and precision matrix, as default of the function {\tt bdgraph}, we place a uniform distribution as a uninformative prior on the graph and the G-Wishart $W_G(3,I_{100})$ on the precision matrix.
+Thus, we apply Gaussian copula graphical models, using the function \code{bdgraph} with option \code{method = "gcgm"}.
+For the prior distributions of the graph we use a Bernoulli prior on each link inclusion \eqref{graph prior}, encourage sparsity by considering $\theta = 0.1$, using the function \code{bdgraph} with option \code{g.prior = 0.1}.
+For the prior distributions of the precision matrix, as default of the function \code{bdgraph}, we place the G-Wishart $W_G(3,I_{100})$ on the precision matrix.